-- Color gray, dark or iridescent blue above, shading to silvery on the sides
+- Gray, dark or iridescent blue back, shading to silver sides

 - Fish from dark waters have golden tints on belly

 - Dorsal fin begins over anal fin

 - Dorsal, anal and caudal fins long and sloped back